 You shouldn’t put up with a damp or wet crawl space.
 It might seem normal, but it is far more costly to ignore than most homeowners realize.
-Here are just ten of the reasons you really want to waterproof your crawl space now.
+Here are just 10 of the reasons you really want to waterproof your crawl space now.
 Contact a crawl space expert today for a free inspection and estimate to learn more about how you can benefit from crawl space repairs.

 1. Keep Your House Smelling Nice